spacetraveler/logbook/source/_posts/2015-07-07-0-dot-0-0-dot-2-travel-guidelines.markdown

 Preparations are a highly speculative undertaking.
 Being well-prepared is more of a mindset and less of a list of items with checkmarks behind them.

-Fortunately bags come with constraints, such as limited volume and putting them on reminds you that the person eventually carrying the weight is yourself.
+Fortunately bags come with constraints, such as limited volume.
+When putting them on, you are instantly reminded you are the one carrying the weight.
 Thus, I'm packing my bag with massively useful things only, such as a towel.